 Range

-Hydrilla has not been detected in Canada, but it has been found in neighboring American states.
-In the United States it has spread across the southern states from Florida to California, along the west coast in California and Washington, along the entire Atlantic seaboard, and inland through Pennsylvania, Indiana, Wisconsin, New York and several other states.
-Hydrilla populations can now be found on every continent except Antartica.
+Hydrilla was detected for the first time in Ontario and Canada in Hillman Marsh Conservation Area located in Leamington, Ontario, in summer 2024.
+Hydrilla has also been found in the United States where it has spread across the southern states from Florida to California, along the west coast in California and Washington, along the entire Atlantic seaboard, and inland through Pennsylvania, Indiana, Wisconsin, New York and several other states.
+Hydrilla populations can now be found on every continent except Antarctica.

 Photo: David J. Moorhead, University of Georgia, Bugwood.org